What does APR mean?

 A guarantor is somebody who essentially promises the loan will be paid back by agreeing to become jointly financially responsible for it.
 If you have a poor or thin credit history and you choose a guarantor will a high credit score, you boost your chances of getting offered a lower APR.

 Be aware, if you fall behind with the repayments, the guarantor will need to pay.
-However, this can be risky for both parties, so you need to consider the pros and cons first.
+This can be risky for both parties, so you need to consider the pros and cons first.
 Situations like this could damage the relationship between the two of you and affect both of your finances.

-Besides APR and interest rates, there are some other factors you should consider before getting a personal loan:
+Besides APR and interest rates, there are some other factors you should consider before getting a loan:

-• eligibility– once you’ve found a loan deal you want to take out, use an eligibility checker to see whether you’re likely to get accepted for it before applying.
+eligibility – once you’ve found a loan deal you want to take out, use an eligibility checker to see whether you’re likely to get accepted for it before applying.
 This won’t leave a footprint on your credit report

-• affordability– you need to be able to commit to the monthly repayments, leaving some room in case your financial circumstances change in the future
+affordability – you need to be able to commit to the monthly repayments, leaving some room in case your financial circumstances change in the future

-• potential additional fees – these could include late payment fees or early repayment charges, which aren’t included in the APR
+potential additional fees – these could include late payment fees or early repayment charges, which aren’t included in the APR